-SHRI C. D. DESHMUKH: The High Court Judges' pensions, Sir, are very much higher.
+SHRI C. D. DESHMUKH: The High Court Judges' pensions.
+Sir, are very much higher.
 That depends on whether they are Judges of the Supreme Court.
-There is in single answer that is possible.
-My hon.
-Iriend here has handed me a statement.
-As regards the Judges of the Supreme Court of India, for the Chief Justice the maximum is £2,000 per annum and for Puisne Judges it is £1,500 per annum.
-Then we go on to the Judges of the High Court and there the Chief Justice gets £1,800 per annum and the Puisne Judges £1,200 per annum.
+There is no single answer that is possible. Му friend here has handed me a statement.
+As regards the Judges of the Supreme Court of India, for Chief Justice the maximum is £2,000 per annum and for Puisne Judges it is £1,500 per annum.
+Then we go on to the Judges of the High Court and there the Chief Justice gets £1,800 per the Puisne Judges annum and £1,200 per annum.
 Therefore, there are usually, I say, four different grades and these are the maxima and there are certain rules which regulate the actual incidence of pension below the maximum.